Russian firms rush to open Chinese bank accounts as sanctions bite

-SHANGHAI (REUTERS) - The Moscow branch of a Chinese state bank has seen a surge in enquiries from Russian firms wanting to open new accounts, a person familiar with the matter said, as the country's businesses struggle with international sanctions after its invasion of Ukraine.
+SHANGHAI • The Moscow branch of a Chinese state bank has seen a surge in enquiries from Russian companies wanting to open new accounts, a person familiar with the matter said, as the country's businesses struggle with international sanctions.

-He declined to be named or have his bank identified as he is not authorised to speak with media.

-It was not clear how widespread Russian demand for new accounts at Chinese banks was , but the banker source told Reuters many of the companies seeking new accounts do business with China and that he expected yuan transactions by such firms to increase.
+It was not clear how widespread Russian demand for new accounts at Chinese banks was, but the banker source said many of the companies seeking new accounts do business with China, and that he expected yuan transactions by such firms to increase.

 Western governments are shutting off Russia's economy from the global financial system, pushing international companies to halt sales, cut ties and dump tens of billions of dollars' worth of investments.